Selumetinib and Paclitaxel as Second-Line Treatment in Treating Patients with stage IIIB-IV Non-small Cell Lung Cancer

 OUTLINE: This is a dose-finding study of selumetinib.
 The goal is to find out what dose and dosing schedule is the most effective in this population.
 Patients are randomized to 1 of 3 treatment arms.

-ARM I: Patients receive selumetinib orally (PO) twice daily (BID) on days 1-21 and paclitaxel intravenously (IV) over 30 minutes on days 1 and 8.
+ARM I: Patients receive selumetinib orally (PO) twice daily (BID) on days 1-21 and paclitaxel intravenously (IV) over a fixed rate on days 1 and 8.

 ARM II: Patients receive selumetinib PO BID on days 1-5, 8-12, and 15-19 and paclitaxel as in Arm I.